Douai School: Uniform

 In the 1890s mortar boards were introduced but this innovation was soon abandoned.
 Eton collars were worn until the 1920s together with a blue cap surmounted by the arms of St Edmund or a bowler hat.
 For daily use, boys wore a morning suit.
 In the summer, the uniform consisted of an Oxford grey suit and a boater.
 Uniform gradually became more casual and, after 1945, a variety of grey suits was recognised uniform, with blazers worn in the summer.
 In the early years, members of the Douai cricket XI would wear full ties around the waist and half ties from their collars.

 Junior School

 In 1948 a preparatory school (Douai Junior School) was opened at Ditcham Park, in the South Downs near Petersfield in Hampshire.
 The house was formerly a convalescent home requisitioned by the Royal Navy during World War II.

 Boys joined the school at aged 8 and after taking the Common Entrance Examination, aged approximately 13, joined the 'Big School' in Woolhampton.
 In 1976 the boys from the junior school moved to the Woolhampton site and a new Ditcham House was added to Samson, Walmesley, Faringdon and Gifford Houses.

-In 1976 a non-denominational school was opened at Ditcham Park.
+In 1976, an unrelated non-denominational school was opened at the site of Ditcham Park.

 Douai Foundation

-In 2019, a charitable foundation was established to promote Benedictine education at home and abroad, with the Duchess of Somerset as its Patron, and Emma Catherine Rigby, Pablo Casado Blanco and Robin Dyer among its ambassadors.
+In 2019, a charitable foundation was established to promote Benedictine education at home and abroad, with the Duchess of Somerset as its Patron, and Emma Catherine Rigby, Pablo Casado Blanco and Angela McHale among its ambassadors.
+As of June 2025, it had funded educational projects in five continents.